Whipps Cross: Whipps Cross Lido

 In 1905, a swimming pond was excavated by manual labour as part of an unemployment relief scheme.
 It was located to the north of the Hollow Pond, close to the junction of Lea Bridge Road and Snaresbrook Road.
 It was locally known as "the Batho", but it became notorious for being muddy and unhygienic.

 In 1923, the borough councils of Leyton and Walthamstow jointly agreed to fund its improvement, and in May 1932, a new lido or open-air swimming pool was opened by the Lord Mayor of London.

 At a cost of £6,000, it was an irregular oval shape with a 100 yd straight section for racing; a paved surround and changing rooms were built and the pool was fed by an underground spring.
 However, the new lido was closed in the following September, after a water sample had shown it to be "unfit for bathing purposes".

 After another rebuilding, including the sealing of the floor of the pool with concrete and the installation of a chlorination plant, Whipps Cross Lido reopened in 1937.
 It was a very large pool, 300 ft long by 130 ft wide, with a connected circular diving pool 30 ft deep.
+The pool had a capacity of 1,300,000 gallons, putting it in the top ten of largest lidos by capacity in the UK.

+In 1965, a children's paddling pool and a junior swimming bath were incorporated into the lido at a cost of £7,000.
+This was achieved by installing a 1.2m (4ft.) wide partition across the existing pool.

 By 1981, attendances had fallen to 20,000 per annum and the decision was taken to close the lido on 4 September 1982.
 By December 1983, the site had been levelled and returned to forest land; only part of the access road remains.

 The location can be seen at the georeferenced map link.